 - Lunges: Start with your legs together.
 Engage your core and pelvic floor.
 Place one leg in front, making sure it's not crossing over in front of the other (use a broom handle if it helps), dip down without letting your knee collapse.

-Overload and spring knee
+Overload and spring knee from cycling

 Finally – there are cases where a cyclist suffers from knee pain simply because they’ve done too much, too soon.
 Commonly called ‘spring knee’ it’s frequently a result of a sudden increase in mileage in an attempt at last minute fitness gains.